boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/zendesk-support.md

 ## Metadata Properties
 In this section, the mode of data refresh is defined.
 There are two modes: INCREMENTAL and ``FULL_TABLE``.
+It supports only Date/DateTime datatype column.

 <table>
     <tr>